ddev/ddev.com/src/content/blog/windows-ddev-setup.md

 9. In Windows Explorer, add my WSL2 home directory to favorites by copying it into the favorites area.
 10. Run the [DDEV WSL2 install script](https://ddev.readthedocs.io/en/stable/users/install/ddev-installation/#wsl2-docker-ce-inside-install-script).
     * On ARM64 this will fail the Chocolatey installation because Chocolatey doesn't plan to support ARM64.
 But you can ignore the failure; the script continues on anyway.
-    * On ARM64, consider `choco uninstall -y mkcert gsudo` so that DDEV can get the native versions of each of these.
+    * On ARM64, `choco uninstall -y mkcert gsudo` so that the DDEV installer can get the native versions of each of these.
     * On ARM64, install the Windows-side DDEV from the installer in the [DDEV releases](https://github.com/ddev/ddev/releases).
 We'll probably discontinue documenting the Chocolatey install technique in the future.)
 11. Install and test the fantastic [1Password ssh agent](https://developer.1password.com/docs/ssh/agent/).
 12. On Windows PowerShell `ssh git@github.com git@github.com` to verify that the 1Password SSH agent is working.
 If it says "PTY Allocation Failed", just hit `<RETURN>` and ignore it.
 You should get the confirmation message from GitHub.
 13. 1Password WSL2 adaptation:
     `sudo ln -s /mnt/c/WINDOWS/System32/OpenSSH//ssh.exe /usr/local/bin/ssh && sudo ln -s /mnt/c/WINDOWS/System32/OpenSSH//ssh-add.exe /usr/local/bin/ssh-add` (Makes ssh use `ssh.exe` on Windows and the 1Password SSH and Git integrations then work great.
 This assumes that `/usr/local/bin` in your PATH comes before `/usr/bin`)
 14. If you have a `dotfiles` repository (containing your shared `.bash_profile`, `.zshrc`, etc.) clone it into your projects directory on WSL2 your WSL2 home directory.
-15. Check out DDEV.
+15. Check out DDEV's code. `mkdir -p ~/workspace && cd ~/workspace && git clone -o upstream git@github.com:ddev/ddev`
 16. `echo "capath=/etc/ssl/certs/" >>~/.curlrc` to make Curl work right with `mkcert`.
 17. GoLand setup:
     - Set GOROOT to /snap/go